knowii-oss/knowii/README.md

 ## Developing components

 Create reusable components in the 'client-ui' library.
-Test those using Storybook: `pnpm run storybook:client-ui`
+Test those using Storybook: `npm run storybook:client-ui`

 ## Adding a locale